radiantmediaplayer/rmp-vast/README.md

   - `params.showControlsForAdPlayer: Boolean` Shows ad player HTML5 default video controls.
 Default: false.
   - `params.vastXmlInput: Boolean` Instead of a VAST URI, we provide directly to rmp-vast VAST XML.
 Default: false.
 See test/spec/inlineLinearSpec/raw-xml-input.html for an example.
   - `params.enableSimid: Boolean` Enables SIMID support or not.
 Default: true.
-  - `params.enableVpaid: Boolean` Enables VPAID support or not.
+  - `params.enableVpaid: Boolean` DEPRECATED.
+Enables VPAID support or not.
 Default: true.
-DEPRECATED.
-  - `params.vpaidSettings: Object` information required to properly display VPAID creatives - note that it is up to the parent application of rmp-vast to provide those informations - below values are default (see test/spec/vpaidSpec/ for examples):
+  - `params.vpaidSettings: Object` DEPRECATED.
+Information required to properly display VPAID creatives - note that it is up to the parent application of rmp-vast to provide those informations - below values are default (see test/spec/vpaidSpec/ for examples):
     - `params.vpaidSettings.width: Number` Default: 640.
     - `params.vpaidSettings.height: Number` Default: 360.
     - `params.vpaidSettings.viewMode: String` Default: 'normal'.
 Can be 'fullscreen' as well.
     - `params.vpaidSettings.desiredBitrate: Number` Default: 500.
 In kbps.
-  - `params.useHlsJS: Boolean` Enables rendering of HLS creatives with hls.js in rmp-vast.
+  - `params.useHlsJS: Boolean` BETA feature.
+Enables rendering of HLS creatives with hls.js in rmp-vast.
 Default: false.
-BETA feature.
-  - `params.debugHlsJS: Boolean` Enables debugging of HLS creatives with hls.js in rmp-vast.
+  - `params.debugHlsJS: Boolean` BETA feature.
+Enables debugging of HLS creatives with hls.js in rmp-vast.
 Default: false.
-BETA feature.
   - `params.omidSupport: Boolean` Enables OMID (OM Web SDK) support in rmp-vast.
 Default: false.
 Refer to the [AdVerifications OM Web SDK](#adverifications-om-web-sdk) section for more information.
   - `params.omidAllowedVendors: Array` List of allowed vendors for ad verification.
 Vendors not listed will be rejected.
 Default: [].
   - `params.omidUnderEvaluation: Boolean` When debugging set this parameter to true.
 Default: false.